APY (Annual Percentage Yield)

 DeFi yields have evolved significantly:

-Early DeFi (2020): Compound and Aave launched "liquidity mining" with 50-100%+ APYs in COMP and AAVE tokens, kickstarting DeFi Summer.
+Early DeFi (2020): Compound and Aave launched liquidity mining with high APYs, kickstarting interest in DeFi.

 DeFi Summer Peak (2020): Yields exceeded 1000% APY on some platforms as protocols competed for liquidity.
 Most proved unsustainable.

-Bull Market (2021): Yields normalized to 10-50% range on established platforms as mercenary capital chased opportunities, but new protocols still offered 100%+.
+Bull Market (2021): Yields normalized on established platforms, but new protocols still offered high APYs.

-L2 Emergence (2023-2024): New chains offering incentives temporarily boosted yields, but overall trend toward lower, more sustainable returns.
+L2 Emergence (2023-2024): New chains offering incentives temporarily boosted yields, but the overall trend moved toward lower, more sustainable returns.

 The industry is maturing from unsustainable token distributions toward business models generating revenue to pay yield.